stitchfix/hamilton/developer_setup.md

 ### Running tests in Docker

-The easiest way to run `hamilton`'s unit tests is to simulate its continuous integration (CI) environment in docker.
+The most reliable to run `hamilton`'s unit tests is to simulate its continuous integration (CI) environment in docker.

 `hamilton`'s CI logic is defined in shell scripts, whose behavior changes based on environment variable `TASK`.